Archos67/Archos67.github.io/about.md

 title: About
 ---

 My name is Christopher Ghyzel.
-I am a senior at the University of Georgia, and an intern at [Seller Labs](http://sellerlabs.com).

-I have been programming consistently for about 2 years now.
-In that time I have five programming languages, made a lot of mistakes, and enjoyed every moment of it.
-Everyday I improve just a little bit.
-They say a skill takes ten thousand hours to master - and my ultimate goal is to master the art of programming.

-Follow my journey here.
+I am currently professional services consultant at Teradata with a focus on Hadoop and Big Data.
+I graduated Magna Cum Laude from the University of Georgia in 2015 with a degree in Computer Science.

+I don't get many chances to program at my job, so I do programming and learning recreationally.
+Computer Science is an enormous field with a lot explore, and I created this website to share what I'm doing or what I've learned.

-### Contact me
+### Contact me for comments or questions

 [ghyzel.chris@gmail.com](mailto:ghyzel.chris@gmai.com)